-REED SWITCH
+PLUNGER SWITCH

-A reed switch is used to monitor door state.
-When the door is closed magnetic force pulls the reed to its contact and closes the circuit which turns the light and display off.
-When the door is open the reed pulls away from the contact and opens the circuit.
-If the door is left open for longer than 5 minutes, the switch will trigger an error code and set an audible warning.
+A plunger switch is used to monitor door state.
+When the door is closed it comes into contact with the plunger which closes a circuit which turns the light and display off.
+When the door is open the plunger moves outward and opens the circuit.
+If the door is left open for longer than 5 minutes the switch will trigger an error code and set an audible warning.

-Control Operation - Service
+Control Operation-Service